TLD;DR: Ahuge list of SaaS tools to help you become super productive at work.

 Firstly, you have Audiogram.
 You choose an audio clip from a published episode or upload it directly.
 Slap on a background image and text/visualisation style and share that shizzle.
 You can see the process here.

 And here are some examples.
 It seems some well listened to blogs are users of Audiogram.

-The pricing is reasonable:
+The pricing for this SaaS tool is reasonable:

 Secondly, you have Wavve.
 The site isn’t quite as nice as Audiogram.
 Wavve automates allows you to create a template for your videos so you can upload an audio clip and get it up and out.
 To make it faster you can have multiple templates depending on the social media platform you are using.